 - 2/3 cup pumpkin puree

 Moderate alcohol consumption seems to increase “good” HDL cholesterol levels.
-Moderate consumption involves drinking up to 1 alcoholic drink per day for females and up to 2 for males.

 The impact that alcohol can have on cholesterol levels depends largely on factors including how much someone drinks, their age and sex, and the type of alcohol they consume.

 However, heavy drinking